colincookman/pakistan_candidate_scrutiny_18/data/README.md

 For R code used to clean, consolidate, and tidy the pdf reports in this dataset and transform it into a consolidated .csv file output, see: https://github.com/colincookman/pakistan_2018_candidates

+To replicate our analysis, the files should be placed in this folder, the `data` folder, in a folder named `"2018 Candidate Scrutiny Forms"`.